nyla111/COMP2050-gomoku/README.md

 + `--load` or `-l` : Load the Q table for Tabular Q-Learning agent, for weights for the features in Approximate Q-Learning agent.
 You should give only the file name of the weight to this argument.
 + `--no_train` : No training for Q-Learning agents.

-## TODO
-You will implement 5 AI agents for the game: [Reflex Agent](project/gomoku/reflex.py), [Minimax with Alpha-Beta Pruning](project/gomoku/alphabeta.py), [Q-Learning](project/gomoku/q_learning.py), [Standrad Monte Carlo Tree Search](project/gomoku/mcts_v1.py), [Better Monte Carlo Tree Search](project/gomoku/mcts_v2.py).
-You are recommended to follow the templates.
-However, you have the freedom to code in your way.

 ## Implementation Note
 * If you want to create a new agent, add the agent to [`project/gomoku/__init__.py`](project/gomoku/__init__.py) and then initialize the agent in [`project/__init__.py`](project/__init__.py)
 * If your agent has memory between moves in a game (e.g, a winning sequence or move history), you may need to implement `restart()` function for your agent to restart after each game to avoid bugs during game evaluation.
 Refer to [`master.py`](project/gomoku/bots/master.py) as an example.
 However, note that for QLearning agent, the trained weight or Q table should not be reset.

 * For Q-Learning agents, the Q-table (for Tabular Q-Learning) or the training weights (for Approximate Q-Learning) are automatically saved after training to q_table or q_weights folder respectively.
 The weight file has the format `{NxN}_{NUM_SIMULATIONS}.pkl` with N as the size of the board used for training.
 To load the training weight (both for games between agents and evaluations with test cases), please use the `--load` or `-l` command with the weight file.